Superiority of Instantaneous Decisions in Thin Dynamic Matching Markets

 \section{Discussion and Conclusion}

-We have analyzed instantaneous matching as captured by the greedy algorithm and matching at the exact departure times as captured by the patient algorithm.
-We found out that the performance of the greedy algorithm strongly depends on the distribution of the departure times.
-In particular, if agents are guaranteed to stay in the market for some time, then the greedy algorithm achieves an exponentially small loss.
-This is a striking result because we operate in a thin market, whereas previous theoretical results proving the optimality of matching algorithms heavily relied on market thickness.\footnote{For instance, the market under the greedy algorithm is of size $\mathcal O(\frac md)$ for every distribution of the departure times (see the proof of \Cref{lem:agg_waiting}), whereas the market size under the patient algorithm is of order $\Theta(m)$ most of the time under exponentially distributed departure times \citep{ALG20a}.} We thus offer a new type of justification to promote greedy algorithms in dynamic matching markets.
+We have analyzed instantaneous matching as captured by the greedy algorithm and matching at the moment of perishing as captured by the patient algorithm.
+We found that, beyond market thickness, the performance of the greedy algorithm strongly depends on the distribution of the \dtimenamepl.
+In \Cref{table:comparison}, we display loss bounds of the greedy and patient algorithm.
+We showcase our results for the important special case of unit waiting times, and compare our bounds with the bounds for exponentially distributed waiting times considered by \citet{ALG20a}.
+In particular, if agents are guaranteed to stay in the market for a minimum amount of time, then the greedy algorithm achieves an exponentially small loss.
+This is striking because we operate in a thin market, whereas existing guarantees critically relied on market thickness (see \Cref{sec:thickness} for a discussion of market thickness in our model).
+In line with this, \citet{ALG20a} argue that information gain is essential because it can be used to achieve market thickness.
+By contrast, we demonstrate that coarse knowledge about agent behavior can substitute for detailed departure information to achieve strong performance guarantees.